nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

+* Parameters' input that collide with existing prefixes may cause error to be thrown.<br>
+  e.g. `editTxn 1 desc/John owes me for our afternoon date/meeting` may not be accepted as `date/` is a prefix in editTxn command.<br>
+  **Tip:** Use `\/` to add parameter inputs that contain `/` character. e.g. `editTxn 1 desc/John owes me for our afternoon date\/meeting`

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.